-In other metros, the prices of petrol and diesel remained unchanged for the 65th day in a row.
+New Delhi/UNI: The prices of petrol and diesel remained steady for the 15th straight day Tuesday.

 According to a notification of Indian Oil Corporation, petrol in Delhi costs Rs 96.72 per litre and diesel Rs 89.62 per litre.

 In Mumbai, a litre of petrol is available at Rs 111.35 per litre while diesel at Rs 97.28.

 In Chennai, a litre of petrol costs Rs 102.63 while diesel Rs 94.24.

 In Kolkata, the price of a litre of petrol is Rs 106.03 while diesel is Rs 92.76.